2012

 All images sourced from original film stills.

-My goal was to explore how these changes occur, not only in relation to time, but also in relation to each other.
+My goal was to explore how these changes occur, not only in relation to time but also to each other.
 This raised an interesting question: “What actually changes over time?”
-As more scenes overlapped, the individual impact of each one diminished, eventually blurring into a collective whole—a fusion of colors and impressions.
+As more scenes overlapped, the individual impact of each one diminished, eventually blurring into a collective whole—a fusion of colours and impressions.

-In this process, films seemed to escape the confines of the frame, becoming a fragmented, narrative-driven interpretation of memory—a fictionalized version of truth that reflects the order of recollection.
+In this process, films seemed to escape the confines of the frame, becoming a fragmented, narrative-driven interpretation of memory—a fictionalised version of truth that reflects the order of recollection.